 “AI – Here for Good” is the clever play on words for the title of our National Artificial Intelligence Strategy.
 It emphasises the Strategy’s focus on ethical and responsible adoption as well as recognising that AI is irrevocably reshaping our economy and society.

-Key to getting there is driving the adoption of AI in Irish enterprise, helping large and small enterprises to adopt and benefit from digital transformation.
+The key to getting there is driving the adoption of AI in Irish enterprises, helping large and small enterprises to adopt and benefit from digital transformation.

-AI is without any doubt the new fuel for the modern economy carrying with it the potential of disrupting and transforming almost every industry and business sector.
+AI is without any doubt the new fuel for the modern economy carrying with it the potential to disrupt and transform almost every industry and business sector.

 We’ve earned a wealth of experience and learnings in these past years and were pleased to be given the opportunity to share them when nominated to the Enterprise Digital Advisory Forum (EDAF).